 Criteria (equal weighting) Explanation Originality of the new product, process or service ✓ Uniqueness and features of product/process/service ✓ Degree to which product/process/service is disruptive 2.
-The efficiency and effectiveness of the team and conversion of the idea into the outcome ✓ Resources (time and finances) used to transform the idea (i.e. starting point) into a product/process/service ✓ Innovation process - planning, goals, milestones, team ✓ Diversity of the team and degree of pan-European cooperation Social and potential and real economic impact of the outcome ✓ Prospects to address a societal challenge tackled by the EIT and KICs ✓ Impact potential ✓ Plan/arrangements for commercialisation 4.
-Pitch/ Presentation ✓ Quality and persuasiveness of the presentation ✓ The clarity, demeanour, and professionalism of the presentation of the team and the business case ✓ Quality of answers during the Q&A portion of the presentation
+The efficiency and effectiveness of the team and conversion of the idea into the outcome ✓ Resources (time and finances) used to transform the idea (i.e. starting point) into a product/process/service ✓ The degree to which the intended innovation has been achieved ✓ Innovation process - planning, goals, milestones, team Social and potential and real economic impact of the outcome ✓ Prospects to address a societal challenge tackled by the EIT and KICs ✓ Profit potential ✓ Plan/arrangements for commercialisation 4.
+Pitch/ Presentation ✓ Quality and persuasiveness of the presentation ✓ The clarity, demeanour, and professionalism of the presentation of the team and the business case ✓ Quality of answers during the Q&amp;A portion of the presentation